import abc

 :param batch_size: The maximum number of concurrent parsing tasks that can run at once.

-It will only load at most `batch_size` element from the input iterable.
+It will only load at most `batch_size` elements from the input iterable.

 :yields: A tuple of the original `AnnotatedSentence` and its enriched `Tree`.